-Weruva Dogs in the Kitchen is a grain-free meat-based canned dog food using a significant amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.
+Weruva Dogs in the Kitchen is a grain-free wet dog food using a generous amount of named meats as its main source of animal protein, thus earning the brand 5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.